Language of instruction: Spanish

 - Business Administration and Management

-- To view all Universidad Pontifica Comillas de Madrid courses that have been equated and their UW equivalents go to IESP's Existing Equivalencies page.
+- To view all Universidad Pontifica Comillas de Madrid courses that have been equated and their UW equivalents go to the Comillas equivalency list on the 'Academics' tab at the bottom of the page.

 - Consult Universidad Pontifica Comillas de Madrid's course information and course timetables by department.